-Knowledge Extraction and Reasoning: Engineering organisations accumulate vast repositories of knowledge in the form of manuals, service bulletins, and historical records.
-Much of maintenance this knowledge remains separate from widely implemented monitoring approaches due to its unstructured nature.
+Knowledge Extraction and Reasoning: Engineering organizations accumulate vast repositories of knowledge in the form of manuals, service bulletins, and historical maintenance records.
+Much of this knowledge remains separate from widely implemented monitoring approaches due to its unstructured nature.
 However, LLMs have proven capabilities in extracting key insights, identifying trends, and surfacing best practices.
 Beyond extraction, LLMs can perform reasoning tasks, such as inferring causal relationships or generating preventive maintenance strategies.
-For instance, by analysing a decade of maintenance logs, an LLM might infer that a specific fault tends to occur after a certain sequence of events or under specific environmental conditions[70].
-This reasoning capability supports proactive maintenance planning and continuous Monitoring tasks improvement. in engineering can leverage best practices from security monitoring processes, where appropriate mitigation action will be undertaken once an event has been identified.
-However, as with the cyber security discipline, the communication of capabilities [71] and their standardisation[72]would emerge as future challenges.
+For instance, by analyzing a decade of maintenance logs, an LLM might infer that a specific fault tends to occur after a certain sequence of events or under specific environmental conditions [73].
+This reasoning capability supports proactive maintenance planning and continuous improvement.
+Monitoring tasks in engineering can leverage best practices from security monitoring processes, where appropriate mitigation action will be undertaken once an event has been identified.
+However, as with the cyber security discipline, the communication of capabilities [74] and their standardization [75] would emerge as future challenges.

-Multimodal Monitoring: Modern monitoring systems increasingly rely on multimodal data sources, including data types coming from visual inspections, acoustic signals, time-series sensor data, and textual reports.
-While LLMs are inherently text-based, they can be integrated into multimodal frameworks to interpret and contextualise non-textual data[72].
+Multimodal Monitoring: Modern monitoring systems increasingly rely on multimodal data sources, including data types coming from visual inspections, acoustic signals, time series sensor data, and textual reports.
+While LLMs are inherently text-based, they can be integrated into multimodal frameworks to interpret and contextualize non-textual data [75].
 For example, an LLM can be paired with a computer vision model that detects surface cracks in equipment.
-For example, using LLMs and computer vision to detect issues with material extrusion[73].
+For example, using LLMs and computer vision to detect issues with material extrusion [76].
 The LLM can then correlate these findings with recent maintenance logs to assess severity, suggest causes, and recommend actions.
-Similarly, anomalies detected audio by signal processing models can be contextualised using LLMs that analyse technician feedback or historical fault narratives.
+Similarly, audio anomalies detected by signal processing models can be contextualized using LLMs that analyze technician feedback or historical fault narratives.
 This multimodal synergy enhances the robustness and interpretability of monitoring systems, especially in complex environments where no single data source provides a complete picture.
-However, there is also the significant challenge that LLMs and other forms of generative AI can produce realistic datasets, which replica means that monitoring systems need to be robust to adversarial attacks [74].
+However, there is also the significant challenge that LLMs and other forms of generative AI can produce realistic replica datasets, which means that monitoring systems need to be robust to adversarial attacks [77].